Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 Informational content builds authority.
 It gets you into the consideration phase.
 But if that's your entire strategy, you're just attracting people who want free advice.

 The shift from informational to commercial is what turns SEO into actual revenue.
-This is how agencies build predictable lead pipelines instead of just chasing rankings that look good in reports.
+It's the difference between reporting traffic numbers in meetings and reporting profit.

 Cover Photo by olia danilevich